Parikrama: Shaivite Pradakshinam

 In Shiva temples, the devotees start the Pradakshina as usual from the front and go clockwise until they reach the gomukhi (the outlet for abhisheka water) from the Sanctum Sanctorum.
 As usual the clockwise perambulation is maintained outside of the Bali stones.
-The drainage outlet for the ritual ablution offered on the Shiva Linga with water, milk, curd, coconut water, ghee, ashes (bhasma)etc. is not to be crossed.
+The drainage outlet for the ritual ablution offered on the Shiva Linga with water, milk, curd, coconut water, ghee, ashes (bhasma) etc. is not to be crossed.
 So the worshippers have to return in anti-clockwise direction until they reach the other side of the drainage outlet to complete the circle.
 During this anti-clockwise perambulation, the devotee should tread a path inside of the Bali stones.
 The Bali stones are always to be kept the right side of the devotees.
-After reaching the drainage oulet, they have to return to the front in the clockwise direction keeping the path outside the Bali stones.
+After reaching the drainage outlet, they have to return to the front in the clockwise direction keeping the path outside the Bali stones.
 Thus one Pradakshina is completed.